lilianchi/lilianchi/README.md

 - 👀 I’m interested in analyzing data, visualization and driving business insights.
 - 🎓 I graduated from Purdue Universirty in 2022 May with @BAIM master program (Business Analytics and Information Management)
 - 📊 My professional skills include Python, SQL, R, MS Excel, Power BI, Tableau and SAS.
-- 👩🏻‍💻 I’m a data analyst at Cardlytics, and I enjoy my work!
+- 👩🏻‍💻 I’m a Senior data analyst at Cardlytics, and I enjoy my work!
-- 📫 contact me via LinkedIn - https://www.linkedin.com/in/lilian-chuang/
+- 📫 Contact me via LinkedIn - https://www.linkedin.com/in/lilian-chuang/
 - 🔖 Or see more information about me - https://share.streamlit.io/lilianchi/resume/main

 <!---